paragkatkar/katacoda-scenarios-1/kubernetes-in-minikube/step4.md

 Declarative creation is done using a manfiest file.
 A manifest file describes the resource to create.
 A manifest file can be in YAML or JSON format.
 You create a resource declaratively using the command `kubectl apply -f  MANIFEST_FILE`, **WHERE**
 `MANIFEST_FILE` is the path the manifest file.
-The following command will create a post based on the settings it the manifest file, `simplepod.yaml`.
+The following command will create a pod based on the settings it the manifest file, `simplepod.yaml`.
 Type or click:

 `kubectl apply -f ./simplepod.yaml`{{execute}}